 However, due to the demand and emergency requirements of the Crisis program, it may be necessary to secure services from contractors not normally utilized and/or not currently under a subcontract with the Weatherization Agency.
-In this case, Weatherization Agencies are authorized to procure services from contractors on a temporary basis without entering into a formal subcontract agreement, provided that their qualifications have been reviewed and approved, a cost/price analysis is performed to determine the reasonableness of compensation requested by the contractor, and that all DCED procurement procedures are followed.
+In this case, Weatherization Agencies are authorized to procure services from contractors on a temporary basis without entering into a formal subcontract agreement, provided that their qualifications have been reviewed and approved, and a cost/price analysis is performed to determine the reasonableness of compensation requested by the contractor.
+These temporary subcontractors must meet the lead safe work practice and OSHA requirements, carry proper licensing and/or certifications, carry appropriate and sufficient insurance, and be able to provide all the required documentation for the work they perform.
+All DCED procurement procedures must be followed when selecting subcontractors and deciding to subcontract on a long term basis with subcontractors who have been utilized on a temporary basis.